visgl/luma.gl/docs/api-guide/device.md

 # About Devices

-The [`Device`](../api-reference/api/device) class provides access to the GPU.
+The [`Device`](../api-reference/api/device) class provides luma.gl applications with access to the GPU.
-An luma.gl application first obtains a `Device` provides the application with facilities for creating GPU resources (such as `Buffer` and `Texture` objects), query GPU capabilities etc.
+An luma.gl application first creates a `Device` instance which in turn provides the application with facilities for creating GPU resources (such as `Buffer` and `Texture` objects), querying GPU capabilities, compiling and linking shaders into pipelines, setting parameters, and of course performing draw and compute calls.

 While a `Device` can be used on its own to perform computations on the GPU, at least one `CanvasContext` is required for rendering to the screen.